liangcun/GeoProv/queries/README.md

 Q19: How and when was Bundle1 created?
 Q20: What is the complete editing history of Map_A?
 Q21: Who updated the road feature type?
-Q22: When was the attribute type °∞overhead clearance°± modified?
+Q22: When was the attribute type ‚Äúoverhead clearance‚Äù modified?
 Q23: Which features were added in Map_A5?
 Q24: Who modified the overhead clearance attribute of the new bridge b?
 Q25: Which grid cells contain a low number of kindergarten features?